 When recycling in spain, the most common bins are those for Glass and Plastic.
 You will find fewer for the Paper, Oils and Used Clothing.

 We will try to help guide you, so you know what belongs in each of the recycle bins.
 Sometimes you may need to hunt around for a couple of them, but they do exist, so please do your part to recycle.
 The photo above shows what they look like in Almuñécar, but they may look different in other parts of Spain, like recycling in Malaga or Madrid.
 The color coding will remain the same, no matter where you are in the country, so please remember to recycle in Spain.

-What do the colors mean?
-What goes in each Recycle Bin?
+Can you explain what goes in each Recycle Bin?